 However, I’m not losing weight and I think I’m getting fatter :((

-i’ve lost a LOT just by not eating junk food…plus, some exercise to tone muscleposted almost 4 years ago
+i’ve lost a LOT just by not eating junk food…plus, some exercise to tone muscleposted over 4 years ago

 Make Her Feel Welcome with Chic Points

 5 points - Vote her photos into the Style Gallery